rglick/markdown-html-converter-mailchimp/README.md

 Unit tests are stored in /src/test - I use a data provider to provide sample data to each test

 For manual testing, I used both curl requests from a terminal and Postman (as Postman provides better formatting for the response).
-I also used typing into this README.md to help me try to find edge cases
+I also used writing this README.md to help me try to find edge cases.

 Here is a sample curl request: curl -X POST http://localhost:8080/markdown \